jackgris/goscrapy-blog/content/post/graceful-shutdown.md

 #### Channel sharing issue

 Let's examine how context properties could help in a more complex situation.
-Having multiple loops running in parallel, using channels (counter-example):
+Having multiple loops running in parallel, using channels:

-Example: (Warning!, don't use this code)
+Example: (`Warning!, don't use this code`)
 ```go
 func main() {
 	exit := make(chan os.Signal, 1)